-A candidate for elective state office or committee controlled by that candidate may not make any contribution to any other candidate for elective state office in excess of the limits set forth in subdivision (a) of Section 85301.
+- (a) A candidate for elective state office or committee controlled by that candidate shall not make any contribution to any other candidate for elective state office in excess of the limits set forth in subdivision (a) of Section 85301. - (b) This section shall remain in effect only until January 1, 2021, and as of that date is repealed, unless a later enacted statute, that is enacted before January 1, 2021, deletes or extends that date.

 History: Added by Proposition 73 of the June 1988 Statewide Primary Election.
 (Formerly titled "Contribution Limitations During Special or Special Runoff Election Cycles"); repealed and added by Proposition 208 of the November 1996 Statewide General Election.
 (Formerly titled "Restrictions on When Contributions Can be Received"); repealed and added by Stats.
 2000, Ch.
-102 [Proposition 34 of the November Statewide General Election].
+102 [Proposition 34 of the November Statewide General Election]; amended by Stats.
+2019, Ch.
+556.